 Call him Tommy.
 He wandered into my group “by mistake,” (if you believe in those kind of things.)
 It was his last inpatient day.
-He had been admitted for major depression– so depressed he could not even go to work.
-He had attended countless groups, individual sessions with his therapist, meetings with his psychiatrist, and nothing had helped.
-He was on five antidepressant medications, and he was headed for a course of electro-convulsive therapy.
-(That is, electric shock!)
+He had been admitted for the second time for major depression.
+He was so depressed he could not even go to work.
+He was afraid he was going to lose his house.
+He was not being a father to his kids or a husband to his wife.
+He also suffered from (on average) two panic attacks per day and social anxiety as well.

 While the group was very supportive of Tommy, it was now noon and time for lunch.
 So they left.
 Further muscle testing indicated that Tommy wasn’t done!
 But I knew, intuitively and instinctively, he just needed more time to let the results settle in.
 So I stood with him for a good ten minutes or so in the midst of his tears in the otherwise empty group room until he finished.
 Then he thanked me as best he could and left.
 I never saw him again.
 He was discharged the next day.

 But I was curious about the outcome.
 So I got his chart, and called him at home about two weeks later.
 The first words out of his mouth were, “Dr. Brad, can I do a commercial for you?”
 He was no longer depressed!
 He was back to work.
 He did not need any more the shock treatments, so he didn’t get them.
 He was tapering off his antidepressant medications.
 The panic attacks had ceased entirely!
 He had kept his job, was a father to his kids, and a husband to his wife.
 He asked me if I could be his outpatient therapist, but I politely declined.
 (He had been assigned another therapist by the hospital.)